 When you’re thinking about your doubles strategy on, or off the court, you should be thinking of as many ways as possible to get to the net.

 A good question is…

-Which shot on that last point could I have come in on??
+Which shot on that last point could I have come forward on?

-The theme here is that you should always come to the net when you see your opponent is uncomfortable.
+The theme here is that you should always be looking for more opportunities to come forward to the net when you see your opponent is uncomfortable.

 It puts pressure on them and makes them hit a difficult passing shot, while also putting yourself in a better position to hit a winner or force an error.

 Train your “move into the net muscle” more and more.
-Over time, you’ll level up.
+Over time, you’ll level up your doubles game.

-What is your favorite time to come into the net in doubles that most people don’t expect??
+What is your favorite time to come forward to the net in doubles that most people don’t expect??
 Comment below!